yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 Notice the `checkArgument` call - remember when we said we want to impose some restriction?
-This is where we check against the first restriction - all expressions has to be static.
+This is where we check against the first restriction - all expressions must be static.

 ```javascript
 function checkArgument(node) {